 Ensure you remove the asbestos with the following procedure:

-Bring your sample to the City doubled bagged in a sealed sample bag, along with the completed submission form and finalise the payment of $70.50.
+Bring your sample to the City doubled bagged in a sealed sample bag, along with the completed submission form and finalise the payment (current fees stated in submission form).

-Please be aware that receiving the results of your sample analysis may take up to several weeks.
+Please be aware that receiving the results of your sample analysis may take several weeks.

 Safe measures should be implemented in removing and disposing material known or suspected to contain asbestos.
 This include wearing protective clothing and wetting the material.
 Power tools and high pressure hoses should not be used on asbestos.The Cancer Council WA and Department of Health have released a free online training course “kNOw asbestos in your home”.
 Before commencing any home renovations it